 Possession of synthetic marijuana, including drugs sold as “incense” and “bath salts,” is now treated the same as possession of regular marijuana in Nebraska.
 While possession of a small quantity of synthetic marijuana is treated as an infraction, subject to a $300 fine, possession or distribution of larger quantities is a felony.

-Established in 1965, Berry Law Firm has established a statewide and national reputation for excellence in defense of drug charges.
+Established in 1965, Berry Law has established a statewide and national reputation for excellence in defense of drug charges.
 With offices in Omaha and Lincoln, our attorneys represent clients throughout Nebraska.

 Protecting Clients From Serious Criminal Charges

 Tobacco stores, head shops, party stores and other small businesses that sold synthetic marijuana over the counter can now find themselves facing serious felony charges in Nebraska if they attempt to unload their inventory of bath salts, incense and other banned substances.
 Anyone who has been charged with a felony should contact an experienced criminal defense lawyer as soon as possible.